There are, quite literally, hundreds upon hundreds of Aussie awareness days. And not just days – but weeks and months

 Choose the right day (or week or month) that aligns with your cause.
 Plan a fundraising strategy and use the existing momentum to gather support and raise donations.

 Sounds easy, right?

 The good news is, it is!
 If you’re not already doing so, or don’t quite know where to begin, we’ve put together a fundraising calendar to get you started.

-1. Choose a day/week/month that fits your mission
+1. Choose a day/week/month that fits your fundraising mission